NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ## Bonus

 Hey Pierre's talking, I just infiltrated Paul-Louis's report !
-I just wanted you to know that the other part of your team read Hans-Gunther's report and got completely different feedbacks !
+I just wanted you to know that the other part of your team read Hansel's report and got completely different feedbacks !
 One told me that they still use Niryo's classic python API, meaning that the robot is not working at full speed !
 Would you mind checking if you can implement this feature in their code ?
 I think it would be a great improvement for the project !

 Now you can ignore the collision object, as deterministic planners are not able to avoid collisions.
 But this time record a slightly higher drop position, using PTP or LIN as a pipeline you should now have a stable pick and place sequence.